-We will continue to deliver the Love Northumberland Awards, a campaign to promote improving the environment in the county.
+We will continue to deliver the 'Love Northumberland Awards', a campaign to promote improving the environment in the county.
 Community groups, schools and individuals can enter their environmental projects and initiatives for this annual celebration of activities which help to keep the county clean and green.

-The awards mark out work which improves local areas for the benefit of members of the community and culminate in a presentation event at the Alnwick Garden with Her Grace the Duchess of Northumberland.
+The awards recognise and celebrate work which improves local areas for the benefit of members of the community and culminates in a presentation event at the Alnwick Garden with Her Grace the Duchess of Northumberland.

-We are designing and will deliver a £1m Country Park Investment Programme to carry out a range of work at our Country Parks that will significantly enhance their appeal as great places to visit, while the major improvements will take place at these three parks, a number of visitor access improvements will also be carried out at other country parks across the county.
+We will deliver a £1m Country Park Investment Programme to carry out a range of improvements at our Country Parks that will significantly enhance their appeal as great places to visit, while the major improvements will take place at Druridge Bay, Plessey Woods, Bolam Lake and Tyne Riverside Country Parks, a number of visitor access improvements will also be carried out at other country parks across the county.